harish-nagarro/BlogApp-using-angular/README.md

 ## User login details
 **name/password:**  author 1/author 1, author 2/author 2

+## How to start this app
+Run `npm install` for installing packages and `npm start` will start json server, angular app.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.